 Almond Butter Cookie S’mores Cups!
-You won’t believe these are gluten-free, dairy-free, and can even be made paleo-friendly!
-You must make these little treats, seriously.
+You won’t believe this s’mores cookie recipe is gluten-free, dairy-free, and can even be made paleo-friendly!
+You must make these fun little treats.

 Making your own marshmallow fluff may seem silly or daunting to some… but it is actually very easy and rather inexpensive!

 I used this recipe as my go-to.
 The basic steps are:

 - Make simple syrup by cooking sugar, water and salt over medium heat.
 Add in vanilla and cool slightly; set aside.